-Technology at CIPLC is a resource to further the educational goals of the school.
-Students are expected to exercise the same polite, responsible, and respectful behavior on our school network as they do in a classroom or in the hallways.
-The access is a privilege, not a right, and entails responsibility.
-Before the end of the first week of school, students will be expected to sign and return an Acceptable Use Policy Agreement which details expected student behavior.
+Technology at CIPLC is a resource that contributes to the educational goals of the school.
+Students are expected to exercise the same polite, responsible, and respectful behavior on our school network as they do in classrooms and in the hallways.
+Access to computers, devices, and the internet is a privilege, not a right, and requires student responsibility.
+Students will be required to sign and return an Acceptable Use Policy Agreement that explains expected student behavior.